viewar/documentation/docs/tutorials/manuals/furniture_live.md

 ##### Setup:

+- For iOS (iPhone): Download the ViewAR SDK App from the App Store.
-Download the ViewAR SDK App from the App Store or Google Play Store.
+- For Android: Download the ViewAR SDK App from the Google Play Store.

 ##### Using the app: